0joseDark/traslator-google-English-Portuguese/English-README.md

 - ![translator](https://github.com/0joseDark/traslator-google-English-Portuguese-Indian/blob/main/imadens/image.jpg)
-# translator google English Portuguese Indian
+# translator google English Portuguese
 **Text File Translator with Graphical Interface** on Windows 10.
 This translator allows you to:

 1. Select the **input folder** and the **output folder**.